-The Scotland’s Sounds network includes a range of museums, libraries, archives and private collections who want to work collaboratively to care for and provide access to Scotland’s heritage recorded sounds.
+The Scotland’s Sounds network includes a range of people from museums, libraries, archives and private collections who want to work together to preserve and share Scotland’s heritage recorded sounds.

 These sounds recordings may be analogue or digital, and the recordings’ content could be music, radio broadcasts, oral history, sound art or environmental sounds.

 Regular stakeholder meetings are coordinated by the National Library of Scotland in order to strengthen ties between organisations caring for sound collections and share responsibility for their sustainable access for the benefit of the public.
 It also aims to proactively increase engagement with Scotland’s sound heritage.